Being a freshwater scientist

 Melanie presented her findings at a Wānaka Water Project stakeholder meeting in September 2020.

-Here is a quick summary of the main finding from Melanie’s research in Wanaka:
+Here is a quick summary of the main findings from Melanie’s research in Wanaka:

 - Urban growth is seriously degrading the water quality of our backyard streams.